 Caffeine: What’s in a Cup?

-An estimated 86% of Americans consume caffeine every day, but few of us understand how it works, and many are unclear on how it fits into a healthy lifestyle.
-Sun Basket registered dietitian Lindsey Kane is here to set the record straight.
+An estimated 86 percent of Americans consume caffeine every day, but few of us understand how it works, and many are unclear on how it fits into a healthy lifestyle.
+Sun Basket 's Director of Nutrition, Lindsey Kane is here to set the record straight.

 At the molecular level, caffeine shares a very similar structure to adenosine, a neurotransmitter responsible for inhibiting the central nervous system and induces a state of rest.
 Because of caffeine’s similar molecular shape, the molecules fit perfectly into adenosine brain receptors.
 In other words, caffeine can steal adenosine’s parking spot, preventing it from helping you rest.
 Caffeine is then able to activate the central nervous system by dilating the pupils of the eyes, opening airways to optimize breathing, increasing heart rate, expanding blood vessels to improve blood flow, and delivering more oxygen to muscles and lungs, while the liver releases sugar into the bloodstream for extra energy.